lcandiot/MyWebsite/docs/projects/geoscientific_research.md

     alt="Buoyancy vs shear"
   />
   <figcaption>
-    Figure: How the magnitude and balance of buoyancy and shear force during the formation impacts on the the geometry of the mountain belts (taken from Candioti et al., 2021).
+    <strong> Figure </strong> How the magnitude and balance of buoyancy and shear force during the formation impacts on the the geometry of the mountain belts (taken from Candioti et al., 2021).
   </figcaption>
 </figure>